chrisxuuu/dsc291final/README.md

         * Note: The "size" of each neighbourhood is controlled by max.features parameter.
       4. The rest of the anchors are assigned a score.
 Network map using the anchor and the cells.
   * Transfer cell-type annotations from scRNA-seq to scATAC-seq using anchors.
-  * Call the peaks, then link peaks to gene.
+  * Link peaks to gene.
-* ~~Correlation analysis of expression matricies for DARs and DEGs from scRNA-Seq and scATAC-seq to identify enhancers.~~

 Repo Link: https://github.com/chrisxuuu/dsc291final